-The most important people to our organisation are those who are trying to change their addictive behaviour using our meetings on on-line resources.
-We may in future offer support to family members in the UK, which is already available via the US on-line community.
+The most important people to our organisation are those who are trying to change their addictive behavior using our meetings and online resources.
+We also offer support to family members in the UK through our Family & Friends programme and meetings.

-Because of the way SMART Recovery meetings work, there is a need for a 'Facilitator' to keep things on-track.
+Because of the way SMART Recovery meetings work, there is a need for a Facilitator to keep things on track.
 Since the meetings are our core activity, these meeting Facilitators are key.
-Our Facilitators are people who are in recovery themselves and are 'giving back' to help others who have the kinds of problems they have themselves overcome.
+Our Facilitators, both online and at face-to-face meetings are people who are in recovery themselves and are ‘giving back’ to help others who have the kinds of problems they have themselves overcome.
 They give their time freely as volunteers, undergo thorough training and follow our Facilitators code of conduct.
-We keep in touch with and consult with facilitators through this website, on-line peer support meetings and through newsletters.
-A great deal of our work is making sure facilitators have good materials, information and training to help them run good meetings.
+We keep in touch with and consult with Facilitators through this website, online peer support meetings and through newsletters.
+A great deal of our work is making sure Facilitators have good materials, information and training to help them run good meetings.

-Like all UK charities, we have a board of trustees - volunteers who oversee the running and direction of the charity and make sure it stays within the law and has a strong future; please see the list of our Board of Trustees.
+Like all UK charities, we have a board of trustees – volunteers who oversee the running and direction of the charity and, through regular meetings, makes sure it stays within the law and has a strong future.

 Partners and Champions